bodrick/awesome/TOPICS.md

 *   [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize) - A node utility utilizing ffmpeg to encode videos with the hevc codec.

 ## mahapps

 *   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.

-## metro

-*   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.